MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Related Work

 \subsection{Scene Synthesis from Video Generation}

-In the context of scene construction, video generators offer a way to synthesize (approximately) consistent views, either by conditioning on a single frame \cite{yu2024viewcrafter, fan2024instantsplat, sun2024dimensionx} or by interpolating multiple given viewpoints \cite{liu2024reconx, yu2024viewcrafter, sun2024dimensionx}.
-In particular, StreetScapes \cite{deng2024streetscapes} addresses a task similar to ours with a two-frame video generator based on AnimateDiff \cite{guo2023animatediff}.
-Rendered depth, height, and semantics are used as control inputs to generate consecutive street views.
-Despite starting from a pretrained Latent Diffusion Model \cite{Rombach_2022_CVPR}, training such a video generator is expensive in terms of training data and compute.
-The insufficient geometric controling ability also leads to adjacent-frame inconsistency and temporal drift in long sequence.
+Video generators can synthesize approximately consistent views by conditioning on a single frame~\cite{yu2024viewcrafter,fan2024instantsplat,sun2024dimensionx} or interpolating multiple viewpoints~\cite{liu2024reconx,yu2024viewcrafter,sun2024dimensionx}.
+StreetScapes~\cite{deng2024streetscapes} addresses a task similar to ours with a two-frame AnimateDiff-based~\cite{guo2023animatediff} generator conditioned on rendered depth, height, and semantics, and Cosmos-Transfer1~\cite{alhaija2025cosmos} conditions video generation on sparse lidar-derived depth.
+However, training such models is expensive in data and compute, and their imprecise geometric control leads to temporal drift in long sequences.
+We instead build on image diffusion models whose controls are trained directly on mesh-rendered priors, keeping the control signals in-distribution at deployment without any video-model training.